 My favourite TikToks are the ones that showcase themed lists of movies to watch, books to read or songs to listen to.
 Some fashion and beauty related TikToks in presentation style somewhat remind of The Cabbage Fairy (1896).
 In a good sense of it.
 Songs and music accompanying TikTok videos can be linked to live music playing during the showcase of silent movies.
 The live music ranged from piano playing to orchestra performed compositions.
 Normally, as in TikTok videos, the music for silent movies was not particularly synched with the happenings on the screen.
 However, some film directors like Alice Guy Blanche successfully experimented with sound and music synching for her movies.

 While TikTokers are mastering synching, music video creators are making real masterpieces mixing shots from their favourite movies with melodies of their liking.

 To my mind, the perfect combination of all the mentioned social media expressions linked to silent era novelties is music clips.
 Made up of shots from a movie or several movies they create new story lines that differ from the originals.
-The music clip ‘Belle’ shown above is a perfect example of such a combination.
-Based on the movie Beauty and The Beast (2017), it has a stream of remixed silent scenes made up of close-ups and flash backs, on screen subtitles in two languages, and sound synching.
+The music clip shown above is a perfect example of such a combination.
+Based on the movie Damage (1992), it has a stream of remixed silent scenes made up of close-ups and flash backs, and sound synching.